jrmatt/cscie33a-final-project-talk/README.md

 ### Requirement: OpenAI API Key
 An OpenAI API Key is required for the app to function.
 A key can be created at [platform.openai.com](https://platform.openai.com/docs/overview).
 There is no cost for creating a key, but a login is required.

 You may need to input payment information in order to use your API key (if you have already completed a free trial period).
 The cost to run a transcription in the app is typically less than 1 cent.
-Email jrmatt@media.mit.edu if you cannot generate a key and I can provide a key to run the project.
 #### Configuring your OpenAI API Key
 Run the following commands in your terminal, starting from the project's root directory `cscie33a_final`: